 What Offenses Do You See Most Often to Be Set Aside?

-The police come out; somebody gets charged with disorderly conduct or assault on the domestic violence offense.
-Some of the drug offenses where people get caught with possession of marijuana or they get caught with a little bit of cocaine or something like that.
+The police were called and they came out; somebody was charged with disorderly conduct or assault on the domestic violence offense.
+Some of the drug offenses where people are caught with possession of marijuana or they get caught with a little bit of cocaine or something like that.

 For example, I had a lady who committed a drug offense.
 I asked her why did you commit that drug offense?
 “Because my mother was ill – she needed to have surgery.
 I was desperate so I got involved in this.”

 Obviously it didn’t justify what she did.
 But sometimes a little bit of an explanation like that goes a long way.
 Then certainly coupled with the fact that she had no other criminal record, either before that conviction or after that conviction.
 Maybe this person can show this.

 Undergoing personal therapy and/or volunteering and giving time to the community such as a cub scout leader or a soccer coach are all very helpful to show the court.
-Any information that we can provide to show that the person had obviously received a ding on their record but it was completely isolated in nature.
+Any information that we can provide to show that you had obviously received a ding on their record but it was completely isolated in nature.
 It never happened before and hasn’t happened since.

-Yes, I am happy to help and I provide a free consultation to even see if there’s an opportunity to get your conviction set aside.
-If you have been convicted of a crime here in Arizona, done your term (or finished your probation) and paid your fines and fees, or are about to, give us a call at The Ferragut Law Firm.
+Yes, I’m happy to help!
+I provide a free consultation to see if there’s an opportunity to get your conviction set aside.
+If you have been convicted of a crime here in Arizona, done your term (or finished your probation) and paid your fines and fees, or you’re about to, give us a call at The Ferragut Law Firm.